 White Trash Zombie Gone Wild

-horror, humor, urban fantasy that was published by DAW Books on October 6, 2015 and has 336 pages.
+horror, humor, urban fantasy in eBook edition that was published by DAW Books on October 6, 2015 and has 336 pages.

 Explore it on Goodreads or Amazon.